A Guide to Social Enterprise for Travelers in Myanmar

 Hla Day works with Myanmar artisans, disadvantaged groups and small businesses to design, develop and sell quality handmade products with a contemporary twist.

 Each step of the way, the team at Hla Day works with local groups helping them come up with ideas for products, assisting with training and design, and paying a reasonable wage.
 The goal is to help support the livelihoods of their producers, many of whom are struggling to overcome disability, exclusion and poverty.

 Hla Day aims to capture the unique flavors of Myanmar design by locally sourcing all materials and celebrating traditional skills enabling both customers and producers to enjoy and benefit from unique and quality Myanmar handicrafts.

-As well as carrying smaller, less expensive items that are easy to throw in your bag before you leave the country, they also carry a selection of high-end jewelry from Turquoise Mountain and chin textiles.
+As well as carrying smaller, less expensive items that are easy to throw in your bag before you leave the country such as jailed journalist Wa Lone’s children’s book Jay the Journalist from Third Story Children’s Books, they also carry a selection of high-end jewelry from Turquoise Mountain and chin textiles.